mamont77/easydrupal/themes/contrib/bootstrap5/README.md

 ### Configuration

-If using configuration synchronisation, make sure your core.extension.yml contains
+If using configuration synchronization, make sure your core.extension.yml contains

 ```
 theme: